f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/157.png

-You will see account ids, names, roles and other information in the body of the response.
+You will see account ids, names, roles, and other information in the body of the response.

 .. figure:: _figures/158.png